Landcruiser87/compare_abstracts/README.md

 on the right panel instead of the previous output.
 Thank you to [oleksis](https://github.com/oleksis) for creating the initial structure!! :tada:

-To run the TUI with poetry, select from one of the following options
+To run the TUI with poetry

-With poetry
 ```terminal
 poetry run python tui/__main__.py data/scraped/2024_ICML.json
 #replace year/conf